spomichter/SimpleMessageApp/README.md

 # SimpleMessageApp
-A simple message app made using swift and xcode 6.3.2.
+A simple message app made using swift and xcode 6.3.2 using the Parse back end service.
+Includes ability to create accounts and send messages on the main timeline to all users.